AdobeDocs/release-notes.en/current.md

 * **[!DNL Adobe Summit]** |_The ultimate experience is back.
 Join us in Vegas to build skills, learn from the world's top brands, and be inspired_ | **March 19 @ 09:00 AM PT** | [Register](https://summit.adobe.com/na/?promoid=2K4PC9V3&mv=other)

-See [Experience League Events](https://experienceleague.adobe.com/events/?lang=en) for a complete schedule of upcoming events and on demand past events.
+See [Experience League Events](https://experienceleague.adobe.com/events/?lang=en) for a complete schedule of upcoming events and on-demand past events.

 +++